JaredWogan/CV/index.md

     - Replaced model TDP space with a wormhole metric using general relativity to calculate geodesics that produce paradoxes

+## Teaching Experience

+`January 2020 - Present`
+__Private Tutor__ \
+Independent, Ontario, Canada \
+Highschool Mathematics
+- Teaching skills
+- Learning to communicate thoughts and ideas effectively

+`2020`
+__Independant Peer Tutor__ \
+Brock University
+- Organized and taught a student study group for Electromagnetism
+- Held review and one-on-one sessions with students in need of assistance

+`2017`
+__Mathematics PAL__ \
+Welland Centennial Secondary School
+- Was a teaching assistant and tutor for a grade 9 french mathematics course
+- Worked one-on-one with and motivated students
+- Marked and wrote problems for tests

 ## Relevant Coursework

 __Physics:__ Classical Mechanics, Electromagnetism, Quantum Mechanics, Statistical Mechanics and Thermal Physics, Optics, General & Special Relativity